 VR creates a greater sense of “presence” than traditional movie theaters or streaming services, allowing viewers to explore the movie’s settings, experience the protagonist’s journey, and even get involved in the action.
 Moreover, viewers will be more likely to revisit an experience because they can see and do something new every time they watch a VR movie.

-The technology is still in its infancy, but actual references to VR in movies, such as The Matrix or the recent Don’t Worry Darling, give an idea of future possibilities.
+The technology is still in its infancy, but actual references to VR in movies, such as The Matrix or Don’t Worry Darling, give an idea of future possibilities.
 Meanwhile, it creates a potential niche opportunity for pioneer filmmakers and new production companies.

 VR movies include